-8.1.2 In the event that actual power produced by the P-DP Project generation is inadequate to meet Quarterly Energy, WAPA will purchase energy required to meet any shortfall, subject to Subsection 8.1.3.
-The cost of such purchases, as well as revenues from any short-term energy sales, shall be included in the rates charged to the Contractor under the then current P-DP FES Rate Schedule.
+8.1.2 In the event that actual power generated is inadequate to meet Quarterly Energy, WAPA will purchase energy required to meet any shortfall, subject to Subsection 8.1.3.
+The cost of such purchases, as well as revenues from any short-term energy sales, shall be included in the rates charged to the Contractor under the then current P-DP Firm Electric Service Rate Schedule.